 Calculating the carbon footprint of buildings will be essential for developers/architects to determine the carbon emissions they must offset to become carbon neutral, and to reduce their embodied carbon footprint, which will help to reduce greenhouse gases emitted globally.

-Timber products have the lowest embodied carbon of any mainstream building material.
-However, rather than being gradually released into the atmosphere, CO2 stays locked in with MEDITE SMARTPLY panels – from the point of seeds being planted in our sustainably managed forests, through to the manufacture of the panel and throughout their lifespan.
+Timber products have one of the lowest embodied carbon of any mainstream building material.
+However, rather than being gradually released into the atmosphere, Carbon stays locked in with MEDITE SMARTPLY panels – from the point of seeds being planted in our sustainably managed forests, through to the manufacture of the panel and throughout their lifespan.

 An example of this is timber frame, which is a natural, renewable, low-carbon material.
 Buildings constructed from structural timber frame are more environmentally friendly than brick & block not only when considering the build phase but also throughout the whole lifetime of the building.